 Aling Lucing’s sisig is a dish consisted of grilled pork’s head, chicken liver, chopped onions, and served on a sizzling plate.

 Growing up in Angeles City, I often eat at Aling Lucing in Crossing with friends.
-During those unli-rice days, I can enjoy sisig with 3 cups of rice, minimum.
+During those unli-rice days, I enjoy eating sisig with 3 cups of rice at a minimum.

-It’s been a while since I tasted Aling Lucing’s sisig.
-And I missed it.
-Because of that, I’ve been recreating my own version, which can be laborious prepare, and I tried several sisig versions too.
+It’s been a while since I’ve eaten Aling Lucing’s sisig.
+And I missed it so badly.
+Because of that, I’ve been recreating my own version, which can be laborious to prepare, and I’ve tried several sisig versions too just to solve my Aling Lucing’s sisig cravings.

 Here’ s a quick rundown of store-bought sisig I tried, which you may want to try too.